TurakhiaLab/WEPP/README.md

 ## <a name="intro"></a> Introduction

-WEPP (**W**astewater-Based **E**pidemiology using **P**hylogenetic **P**lacements)  is a phylogeny-based pipeline that detects the set of haplotypes, along with their estimated proportions, that best explain a given wastewater sample (Figure 1A).
-It processes raw wastewater sequencing reads and a mutation-annotated tree (MAT) containing clinical sequences of the pathogen being analyzed.
-The pipeline reports lineage abundances, unaccounted alleles, and parsimonious read-to-haplotype mappings—all of which can be explored through an interactive, user-friendly dashboard (Figure 1C).By enabling haplotype-level resolution within the context of a comprehensive global phylogeny built from clinical sequencing data, WEPP extends the capabilities of wastewater-based epidemiology (WBE) to a broader range of applications.
-These include: (i) detecting intra-lineage clusters circulating within the local catchment area, (ii) inferring introductions of new transmission clusters across regions, (iii) identifying unaccounted alleles that may signal emerging variants, and (iv) performing detailed read-level analysis of wastewater samples.
+WEPP (**W**astewater-Based **E**pidemiology using **P**hylogenetic **P**lacements) is a phylogeny-based pipeline that estimates haplotype proportions from wastewater sequencing reads using a mutation-annotated tree (MAT) (Figure 1A).
+By improving the resolution of pathogen variant detection from wastewater, WEPP enables a broad range of epidemiological applications that were previously feasible only through clinical sequencing data.
+It also detects potential novel variants via unaccounted mutations, which can be further explored at the read level using an interactive dashboard (Figure 1C).

-Figure 1B shows that WEPP starts by placing raw sequencing reads parsimoniously onto the mutation-annotated tree (MAT).
-It then scores and selects a subset of nodes and their neighboring haplotypes to create an initial candidate pool.
-This candidate pool is then passed to a deconvolution algorithm, based on Freyja to estimate the relative abundance of each haplotype, and iteratively refines the candidate set.
-In each iteration, a new candidate pool is constructed from haplotypes above a frequency threshold and their respective neighbors, followed by another round of deconvolution.
-This process repeats until convergence or until a maximum number of iterations is reached.
-Finally, WEPP uses an outlier detection algorithm on the residue of the deconvolution algorithm to detect unaccouned alleles–—mutations with large discrepancies between observed and expected frequencies.
+WEPP’s core algorithm begins by placing the complete set of sequencing reads parsimoniously onto the MAT, followed by identifying candidate haplotype nodes—referred to as "peaks" (Figure 1B).
+This initial candidate set is expanded by including neighboring haplotypes to form a broader candidate pool.
+The pool is then passed to a deconvolution algorithm to estimate the relative abundance of each haplotype.
+The algorithm iteratively refines this pool by selecting haplotypes above a threshold proportion and including their neighbors in subsequent rounds until convergence.

 <div align="center">